Skip to main content

 Token-Based Access

-Generate API tokens for controlled access.
-Recipients must include the token in their requests to access your mock API.
+For public projects, you can optionally require API tokens for controlled access.
+When enabled, recipients must include the token in their requests to access your mock API.

 How it works: